Berkelium(III) chloride

-Berkelium(III) chloride also known as berkelium trichloride, is a chemical compound with the formula BkCl3.
+Berkelium(III) chloride also known as berkelium trichloride, is a binary inorganic compound of berkelium and chlorine with the formula BkCl3.
 It is a water-soluble green salt with a melting point of 603 °C. This compound forms the hexahydrate, BkCl3·6H2O.

 Preparation and reactions

 This compound was first prepared in 1970 by reacting hydrogen chloride gas and berkelium(IV) oxide or berkelium(III) oxide at 520 °C: